barrettbeatrice/belly-button-challenge/README.md

 Tools Used:
 D3.js for data manipulation and binding to DOM elements.
-Plotly.js for creating interactive visualizations (bar chart, bubble chart, and gauge chart).
+Plotly.js for creating interactive visualizations (bar chart, bubble chart, demographics).
 Bootstrap for responsive design.

 Visualizations: